achraf-15/Gaussian-Splatting/README.md

 - Integrated with **PyTorch** for optimization and the rest of the training pipeline.

 ## Reference
-If you use this code, please cite the original paper:
+If you use this code, please cite the original paper.